nhvu1988/nhvu1988/_posts/2022-01-28-how-to-use-cloudflare-access-to-protect-azure-web-app.md

 ![](/assets/img/posts/2022-01-28-17-47-57.png)

-So you need to run the powershell scripts to add there IP Ranges directly on the Azure Portal Cloud Shell.
-Click on the Cloud Shell icon on the top-right of portal, change the command promt to PowerShell
+So you need to run the powershell scripts to add those IP Ranges directly on the Azure Portal Cloud Shell.
+Click on the Cloud Shell icon on the top-right of the portal, change the command prompt to PowerShell

 ![](/assets/img/posts/2022-01-28-17-55-21.png)